Are you expecting a more robust WordPress hosting for your business blog or website?

 Cloudways currently provides hosting on servers like:

-From a single account dashboard, you will be able to deploy websites on multiple cloud servers, manage them.
-Thankfully, Cloudways comes with an easy to use panel.
+From a single account dashboard, you can deploy websites on multiple cloud servers, manage them.
+Thankfully, Cloudways comes with an easy-to-use panel.

-Plus, the team got custom CDN, one-click backups, secured frameworks, etc. If you need to learn more about the platform, feel free to check out the Cloudways review we have created.
+Plus, the team got custom CDN, one-click backups, secured frameworks, etc. If you need to learn more about the platform, please check out the Cloudways review we have created.

 As I mentioned in the beginning, AWS is one of the top cloud platforms.
 But hosting WordPress directly on AWS is not recommended for newbies.
 The thing is straightforward.

-Installing WordPress, configuring it on Amazon web services are done by using Command Line Interface (CLI).
+Installing WordPress and configuring it on Amazon web services are done using Command Line Interface (CLI).